BEST MISSISSIPPI POT ROAST

 STEP 1

-Season chuck roast generously with salt, pepper, and garlic powder.
-Rub enough flour over the roast to evenly coat the surface.
+Sprinkle enough flour over the roast to coat the surface evenly.

 STEP 2

-In a large skillet pan, warm oil over high heat until extremely hot but not smoking.
-Sear the roast until browned and crusty on all sides, about 10 minutes total.
+Heat oil in a large skillet pan over high heat until extremely hot, but not smoking.
+Sear the roast until it is browned and crusty on all sides, which should take about 10 minutes.

 STEP 3